Entrepreneur Portrait

 Remaining Innovative, Daring to Experiment

-Innovation is another field that has demonstrated Michael Otto’s foresight for quite some time and continues to do so to this day in his capacity as Chair of the Supervisory Board.
-“Dr. Otto is always on the cutting edge.
-He knows basically everything about technological changes,” says Alexander Birken, CEO of the Otto Group.
 In the 1980s, Michael Otto started traveling with colleagues from the Otto Group to the United States – to Silicon Valley and the east coast.
 He visited startups and innovative digital companies to get a feel for the latest trends in IT.
-That is also why the Otto Group already had an online shop in the mid-1990s.
-At a time when only 250,000 Germans had an internet connection, and long before many other mail order companies.
-That gave the company time to extensively test and introduce the new technologies.
-The previously mentioned principle of long-term decisions that secure the economic survival of the company made it possible to engage in experiments that always carry the risk of failure.
-It was some of these ventures that ultimately enabled the Otto Group to create the structures that have cushioned the intensity of the changes wrought by e-commerce and digitization.
-Michael Otto’s curiosity about technical progress and his desire to be in tune with the times continue to shape the company to this day.
-Even after handing over the company’s leadership to others in 2007.
+That is also why the Otto Group already had online shopping in the mid-1990s.
+At a time when only a quarter of a million Germans had an internet connection.
+His innovative spirit and willingness to think outside the box, his ability to recognize trends and to think in the long-term, all these factors contributed to him repeatedly supporting entrepreneurial experiments that offered opportunities, but also ran the risk of failure.
+Michael Otto repeatedly created or supported development advances to create the structures that have exploited the changes wrought by digitization in recent decades.
+The company is still benefiting today from his curiosity about technical progress and his desire to be in tune with the times.

-Michael Otto has also contributed his knowledge, experience and sense of responsibility for the environment and social issues outside the company.
+Michael Otto has also contributed his knowledge, experience and sense of responsibility for the environment and social issues to bear outside the company.
 He is the co-founder and initiator of numerous seminal initiatives in the German business community.
 These include the amfori Business Social Compliance Initiative (amfori BSCI), which has supported a code of conduct since 2001 to improve social standards along various supply chains.
-Michael Otto’s efforts were instrumental in the establishment of the Foundation “Climate Economy” ("KlimaWirtschaft"), an alliance of German companies dedicated to moving ahead with the transformation to a climate-neutral economy.
-Or the “Hamburg Hauptschule Model” that he partnered with Hapag Lloyd to establish mainly for graduates of the lowest level of secondary school (Hauptschule) to help them enter the workforce.
-This engagement reveals another principle that Michael Otto has repeatedly emphasized throughout his career: The economy is there to benefit people, not the other way round.
+Michael Otto’s efforts were instrumental in establishing the foundation “KlimaWirtschaft” ("Climate Economy"), an alliance of German companies dedicated to achieving a climate-neutral economy.
+Or the “Hamburg Hauptschule Model” that he partnered with Hapag Lloyd to establish, helping graduates of the lowest level of secondary school (Hauptschule) to enter the world of work.
+This engagement reveals another principle that Michael Otto has repeatedly emphasized throughout his career: The economy is there to benefit people, not the other way around.
+Challenging and supporting people are not mutually exclusive.
+Michael Otto values personal responsibility and initiative.

-Michael Otto received the Federal Cross of Merit with Star for his commitment to the environment and society in 2006.
+In 2006, Michael Otto was awarded the Federal Cross of Merit with Star for his commitment to the environment and society.

 Media